"The bass-baritone Hanno Mueller-Brachmann is an ideal Figaro: a youthful appealing actor, a singer with a firm, dark

 He gave his debut in the New York Carnegie Hall in 2000 in Elliott Carter's American premiere of the opera "What next" with the Chicago Symphony Orchestra under Daniel Barenboim.
 He had premiered this piece in the Berlin State Opera before.
 Another debut performance was Pascal Dusapin’s opera “Faustus – the last night” at the Berlin State Opera as well as a song cycle of Manzoni on the occasion of Claudio Abbados’ 75th birthday at the Berlin Philharmonic Orchestra.
 In March 2017 he launched Wolfgang Rihm’s “Requiem-Strophen” with the Symphony Orchestra of the Bavarian Broadcasting under Mariss Jansons in Munich and Lucerne.

-Today the bass baritone can look back on musical experiences with the leading orchestras in Berlin, New York, Boston, Chicago, London, San Francisco, Madrid, Shanghai, Tel Aviv, Munich, Lisbon, Cleveland, Paris, Zürich, Los Angeles, Milan et al. He has been a guest at several international festivals in Salzburg, Florence, Aix, Munich, Berlin, Beijing or Edinburgh, at the Schubertiade in Schwarzenberg and the BBC Proms.
+Today the bass baritone can look back on musical experiences with the leading orchestras in Berlin, New York, Boston, Chicago, London, San Francisco, Madrid, Shanghai, Tel Aviv, Munich, Lisbon, Cleveland, Paris, Zürich, Los Angeles, Milan, Dresden et al. He has been a guest at several international festivals in Salzburg, Florence, Aix, Munich, Berlin, Beijing or Edinburgh, at the Schubertiade in Schwarzenberg and the BBC Proms.
 Award-winning CDs and DVDs document his work.